-- The Part-time, first-time Fall 2010 cohort is expected to be within a 20% range of the Preloaded cohort. - If the Part-time, first-time Fall 2010 cohort is greater than 0, then the Exclusions from the cohort must be less than 50% of all students in the Part -time, first-time Fall 2010 cohort. - If the Adjusted cohort is greater than 0, then the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 is expected to be greater than 0. - The number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 must be less than the Adjusted cohort. - If the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 is equal to the Adjusted cohort, then you must confirm a retention rate of 100% for that cohort. - If you reported enrollment for part-time, first-time students in last year's Fall Enrollment survey, then you are expected to report part-time, first-time students on this screen.
+- The Part-time, first-time Fall 2010 bachelor's cohort is expected to be within a 20% range of the Preloaded cohort - If the Part-time, first-time Fall 2010 bachelor's cohort is greater than 0, then the Exclusions from the cohort must be less than 50% of this value. - If the Adjusted cohort is greater than 0, then the number of Students from Fall 2010 cohort still enrolled as of Fall 2011 is expected to be greater than 0. - The number of Students from Fall 2010 cohort still enrolled as of Fall 2011 must be less than the Adjusted cohort. - If the number of Students from Fall 2010 cohort still enrolled as of Fall 2011 is equal to the Adjusted cohort, then you must confirm a retention rate of 100% for that cohort. - If you reported enrollment for part-time, first-time students in last year's Fall Enrollment survey, then you are expected to report part-time, first-time students on this screen.
 If this type of student is not enrolled and you are receiving this message in error, you may contact the IPEDS Help Desk for assistance. - If you did not report enrollment for part-time, first-time students in last year's Fall Enrollment survey, then you are not expected to report part-time, first-time students on this screen.
 If this type of student is enrolled and you are receiving this message in error, you may contact the IPEDS Help Desk for assistance.